simnbernard/sonar-analyse-script/README.md

 # sonar-analyse-script

-Sonar script to analyse java 8 project with maven
+Sonar script to analyse java 8 project with maven.

-`start.sh -r` Run sonar in docker (don't forget to configure projet) `start.sh -a`Analyse the project (don't forget to configure variable in the beginning of script)
+`start.sh -r` : Run sonar in docker (don't forget to configure projet)

+`start.sh -a` : Analyse the project (don't forget to configure variable in the beginning of script)

 ## Config pom.xml